LabHMChenABRC/PARE-analysis/README.md

 # PARE analysis
- Bioinformatics workflow of parallel analysis of RNA ends (PARE) sequencing
+ Bioinformatics workflow of parallel analysis of RNA ends (PARE) sequencing in Linux OS

-## Require tools and install:
+## Required tools and install:
 Run bash script `Install_tools_by_conda.sh` to build a conda environment

 ## Pipelines